-Last year, we were very excited to welcome Plus Club to the Heswall Primary family.
+In September 2020, we were thrilled to welcome Plus Club to the Heswall Primary family.
 Plus Club has provided excellent Foundation Stage One provision right here at Heswall Primary for many years since it was established in 1984.
-Plus Club used to be managed as a partnership but have now joined with Heswall Primary School and are managed by the school.
-If you require any further information about Plus Club, please contact Mrs. Morton who will endeavour to assist you.
+Plus Club used to be managed as a partnership but have now joined with Heswall Primary School and are managed by the school governors.
+If you require any further information about Plus Club, please contact Mrs Morton who will endeavour to assist you.